Sawasdee pi mai – The four days of Songkran 2024

-Despite the annual celebrations, water fights and parties being mostly side-lined this year, Songkran goes on for 2021, albeit in a much-subdued form.
+Despite the annual celebrations, water fights and parties being mostly side-lined this year, Songkran goes on for 2024, albeit in a much-subdued form.
 Many Thais have decided not to head home, but others have already headed out of the city centres to their homes to be with their families.
-They are being confronted with new restrictions and delays as they reach home province with many provincial officials now imposing quarantine or negative Covid tests to cross provincial borders.

 The best we can do for Songkran 2021 is be happy, smile at our Thai hosts on their special day, buy an outrageously colourful Songkran shirt from a road vendor and say Sawasdee Pi Mai to everyone we meet.
-Let’s do our best to add a few smiles to Songkran this year.
+Let’s do our best to add a few smiles to Thai New Year 2024.

 On this day residents clean their houses in preparation of the New Year’s festivities.
 Many provinces have street parades and gatherings at temples or get-togethers at relative’s homes.

-In preparation for the Buddhist celebratory merry-making the following day, people spend this day preparing cooked meals and preserved cuisine.
+In preparation for the Buddhist celebratory merry-making the following day during Songkran, people spend this day preparing cooked meals and preserved cuisine.
 Buckets of sand were commonly collected and brought into the temples to construct sand chedis, or sand shrines that are then decorated.

 As the first day of the New Year, people would gather in the early morning at the wat to offer the food prepared the previous day along with new robes, fruit and other goods to the temple monks.
 In the past, this was the day where subdued water play began.